 - 1. Complete the Vernon College admission procedure.
 A student must first be accepted by the College before being accepted by the Surgical Technology Program. - Submit an application for admission to the Surgical Technology Program.
 Applications are available and accepted the first business day of May until the last business day of June each academic year for the fall program. - 3.
 Once accepted into the program must show evidence that a physical examination has been performed within six months of acceptance to the surgical technology program.
 The physical examination must be performed by a licensed health care provider who will verify that the student is free of any communicable disease that would be detrimental to the patient while performing direct patient care.
 Included in the physical exam are results of a tuberculin skin test or chest x-ray.
 Pre-admission drug screening may be required. - 4.
 Provide evidence that the following immunization requirements have been met prior to enrollment in the surgical technology program: tetanus/diphtheria toxoid (TD), varicella measles (students born after January 1, 1957), rubella, and mumps (students born after January 1, 1957).
 For immunization exclusions and waivers and acceptable documentation of immunizations, students should contact the coordinator of the program.
 Hepatitis B Vaccination (HBV) series must be started before fall Registration.
-Failure to have the first injection completed may jeopardize placement in the program. - 5.
-Meet Texas Success Initiative requirements, including passing all three sections; reading, writing, and mathematics of a THECB approved placement test (like Accuplacer), and successfully complete BIOL 2401 Anatomy and Physiology I, BIOL 2402 Anatomy and Physiology II, and COSC 1301 Introduction to Computing in order to be considered for placement into the Surgical Technology Program.
+Failure to have the first injection completed may jeopardize placement in the program. - Obtain a Healthcare Provider CPR card from the American Heart Association.
+CPR Classes are offered through Continuing Education in order to obtain this card.

-- 6. The Surgical Technology Program Committee will review each applicant's packet and make a determination as to acceptance into the surgical technology program based upon pre-entrance test results, interview, and timely completion of the application process. - 7.
-In the event the application is rejected by the Surgical Technology Program Committee, the applicant may request a hearing before the College Admissions Committee.
-Such request is to be submitted in writing and include reasons why the College Admissions Committee should review the petition. - 8.
-Information regarding program standards and policies is printed in the Surgical Technology Program Handbook.
+- 6. Meet Texas Success Initiative requirements, including passing all three sections; reading, writing, and mathematics of a THECB approved placement test (like Accuplacer), and successfully complete BIOL 2401 Anatomy and Physiology I, BIOL 2402 Anatomy and Physiology II, and COSC 1301 Introduction to Computing in order to be considered for placement into the Surgical Technology Program. - 7.
+The Surgical Technology Program Committee will review each applicant's packet and make a determination as to acceptance into the surgical technology program based upon pre-entrance test results, interview, and timely completion of the application process. - 8 In the event the application is rejected by the Surgical Technology Program Committee, the applicant may request a hearing before the College Admissions Committee.
+Such request is to be submitted in writing and include reasons why the College Admissions Committee should review the petition. - 9.
+Information regarding program standards and policies is printed in the Surgical Technology Program Handbook